phil-opp/blog_os/blog/content/second-edition/posts/10-heap-allocation/index.md

 The trait additionally defines the two methods [`alloc_zeroed`] and [`realloc`] with default implementations:

 - The [`alloc_zeroed`] method is equivalent to calling `alloc` and then setting the allocated memory block to zero, which is exactly what the provided default implementation does.
-An allocator implementations can override the default implementations with a more efficient custom implementation if possible.
+An allocator implementation can override the default implementations with a more efficient custom implementation if possible.
 - The [`realloc`] method allows to grow or shrink an allocation.
 The default implementation allocates a new memory block with the desired size and copies over all the content from the previous allocation.
 Again, an allocator implementation can probably provide a more efficient implementation of this method, for example by growing/shrinking the allocation in-place if possible.

 [`alloc_zeroed`]: https://doc.rust-lang.org/alloc/alloc/trait.GlobalAlloc.html#method.alloc_zeroed